nopool/assets/github/README.md

 **Description:**

-A cryptomining pool with the goals of no centralization, no emission footprint or conventional fees for low-emission miners, and no performance compromise.
+A cryptomining pool with the goals of no centralization, no emission footprint, and no performance compromise.

 **URL:** https://nopool.com/